CoolestMan22/NoHudMod/README.md

 ## Thunderstore
 - Download the latest release from [here](https://thunderstore.io/c/lethal-company/p/Cookies/NoHud/).

+# Keybind
+- Key is F6
+- You can't change this (yet)

 # Suggestions
 - If you have a suggestion, create an issue on github!
 If I don't respond within a day please contact me on discord!